Certificate in Pedagogy for Politics and Society

 Minor

-The Certificate in Pegagogy for Politics and Society facilitates learner engagement with the theoretical and practical aspects of teaching Politics and Society for Leaving Cert.
+The Certificate in Pedagogy for Politics and Society facilitates learner engagement with the theoretical and practical aspects of teaching Politics and Society for Leaving Cert.
 The course is designed in line with the teaching and learning strategy outlined in the Politics and Society Curriculum Specifications.

 The course content engages with pedagogical approaches to teaching Politics and Society and facilitatse a Freirean approach to critically exploring the theories and processes that underpin differing conceptions of the Politics and Society syllabus.
 It equips learners with the tools to face challenging situations in the classroom and aims to develop learners’ skillset to develop a classroom of inquiry and move between facilitator and problem poser.